 Knowing that customer advocates are often two to three times more effective at persuading others to make a purchase (versus their non-advocate counterparts) through word-of-mouth promotions, you’d be silly not to lean on them to bring new customers into the fold.
 Plus, if you needed more convincing, it’s also been found that 76% of people say they are more likely to trust content shared by “normal people” than what’s shared directly by brands themselves.
 So if you’re reading between the lines, this is basically free customer acquisition.

-Speaking of new customer acquisition, one of the biggest barriers of entry for any customer when it comes to trying out a new brand is simply knowing that the brand exists in the first place.
+Speaking of new customer acquisition channels, such as Facebook ad campaigns, one of the biggest barriers of entry for any customer when it comes to trying out a new brand is simply knowing that the brand exists in the first place.
 This is where customer advocates can really come in handy.
 Not only do they spread the word more often about the brands they love, but Nielsen has also found that the people who trust and respect their recommendations are four times more likely to buy based on a referral.
 So while customer advocates are great influencers who have the ability to drive brand awareness, as noted above, they are equally strong at closing sales, albeit indirectly.

 As mentioned earlier, a well-thought customer advocacy program opens up the door to gleaning useful insights from customers that can help you shape, evolve, and improve both your products and services as well as the overall customer experience.
 Because customer advocacy is all about creating a more open and ongoing dialogue with customers—in other words, building strong customer relationships—it’s an opportunity for brands to get a pulse on customer needs well before issues boil over.
 But we can’t stress it enough that should you decide to embrace customer input and feedback with open arms, you need to have a plan in place to take action on it—and communicate your action plan out to customers accordingly.